yaikobzeray/dev-journal/activity_log.md

 Researched DACH region tech companies for potential opportunities.
 Strong demand for full-stack developers.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [DOCKER] Monday, 01 April 2024 — Entry 4

+Wrote a multi-stage Dockerfile for the Django app.
+Final image is under 120MB using python:3.12-slim.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*